msucloudfellowship/msucloudfellowship.github.io/docs/cloud_glossary.md

 Organizational scheme unique to Azure.
 Nearly all resources must be part of a group and the resource group must be selected (or created ) when creating other resources.
 Resource groups could be used for specific projects, for 'personal' resources used for multiple projects (or for azure things like cloud shell).

 #### Resource Manager
 Azure calls the system they use to interface between you and cloud resources the "Azure Resource Manager" or ARM.
-There used to be a different way to interact with resources hence this has a specific name, also becuase it adds consistency to the interface to
+There used to be a different way to interact with Azure resources, hence this has a specific name and is referred to in Microsoft documentation.

+#### Serverless

+This buzz-word applies to many different cloud services, primarily those that the cloud company manages for you, usually referring to cloud functions (AWS Lamba) and sometimes others in the  "Platform As A Service" [service model](#service-models).
+The origin is that, if you run virtual machines with operating systems and software install, your are maintaining servers to support that software.
+If the cloud service does not require you to provision and maintain a server, it is often marketed as "serverless" (e.g. recent marketing of [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/#overview) as "Serverless file shares" where on-premise File Sharing requires staff to manage and maintain Windows File Servers.

+#### Service Models

+This is related to the "... as a service" (..aaS) phrases defined in the NIST document which included  "Infrastructure", "Platform" and "Softare" as a service  (IaaS, PaaS and SaaS).
+It's a conceptual organization of cloud services based on the stack model of computating with the infrastructure (network, hardware, CPU, etc) at the bottom and Software on the top.
+See [The NIST Definition of Cloud Computing](https://csrc.nist.gov/publications/detail/sp/800-145/final)

 #### Service Level Agreement (SLA)
 Level of service you expect from a vendor, laying out the metrics by which service is measured, as well as remedies or penalties should agreed-on service levels not be achieved.
 In Cloud this is often spells out 'uptime,' which is percent of time the system is not down, e.g. 99.99%, and guarantees against data loss and availability.
 For most research, uptime is not important as we are our own customer and can tolerate some downtime.